October 14, 2020

 - Upon arrival at the vessel each guest will have their temperature taken.
 If anyone has a temperature above 100.4 F or displaying flu-like symptoms they will be denied boarding.

-- The guest luggage and shoes (guests will be asked to remove) will be fogged on the dock before they are moved onto the vessel.
+- The guest luggage will be fogged on the dock before they are moved onto the vessel.

-- Masks and gloves are available to each guest on arrival and throughout the trip
+- Masks are available to each guest on arrival and throughout the trip although we strongly recommend each guest bring their own to minimize disposal of masks, which is now becoming a worldwide environmental hazard.

 Onboard throughout the trip:

-- Each day every guest will have their temperature taken and it will be logged
+- Twice daily every guest will have their temperature taken and it will be logged in their personal log that was brought with them.

-- All touch surfaces such as handrails, door handles etc will be disinfected a minimum of twice daily
+- All touch surfaces such as handrails, door handles etc will be disinfected a minimum of three times a daily

-- All common areas and rooms will be disinfected twice a day
+- All common areas and rooms will be disinfected three times a day

 - Throughout the vessel and in each room, we will provide hand sanitizer, Clorox wipes, as well as tissues.